INACSL Grant Opportunities

-The 3-page proposal should provide a clear and complete narrative account of the research project.
+- Proposal providing a clear and complete narrative account of the research project.
 It should include what is to be done, why, and how.
-The proposal should address the innovative nature of the research.
-A fourth page detailing the budget should be included.
-Please attach all of the required grant proposal materials to the electronic application.
+The proposal should address the innovative nature of the research and including the following:

 - Title Page (1 page)

-- Proposal (3-page) with sections identified by headings
+- Proposal (3 pages) with sections identified by the following headings:

 - Abstract - This is a summary including the background of the proposed project.
 Include any previous experience you have had with the topic.

 - Significance - Include one paragraph describing the need your project will address.
-Identify the benefits of the nursing community, and how the study aligns with the INACSL mission and research priorities.
+Clearly describe the issue, identify the benefits to the nursing community, and how the study aligns with the INACSL mission and research priorities.

 - Question and/or hypothesis - Identify the research question or proposition you hope to address with your study.

 - Methodology - Describe your research design, data collection, and analysis procedures.
-Include a description of your sample, limitations of the study, and co-researcher participants.
+Include a description of your sample, and limitations of the study.

 - Evaluation - Describe the process by which you will evaluate the outcomes stated above.

-- Project Description and Timeline - Include a timeline of the project from its inception through to its completion.
+- Project Description and Timeline - Include a timeline of the project from its inception through its completion.

-- Budget - 1-page addressing all items needed to complete the study and how the mini-grant funding will be utilized.
+- Budget (1 page) addressing all items needed to complete the study and how the grant funding will be utilized.